Program Overview

 - Create multiple opportunities in one’s course for the DaD Initiative’s five values of intellectual engagement, curiosity, empathy, active listening, and critical thinking to appear when addressing differences in the classroom.

-Applications are now open for the second cohort of the Dialogue across Difference (DaD) Faculty Fellows Program, which will run during the 2025-2026 academic year.
+Applications are now open for the third cohort of the Dialogue across Difference (DaD) Faculty Fellows Program, which will run during the 2026-2027 academic year.
 Participants have the opportunity to collaborate with colleagues from across the university and build capacity for supporting dialogue across difference on campus and in their classrooms.

-Visit the application page to learn more about eligibility requirements, program expectations, and access the application.
+Visit the program information page to learn more about eligibility requirements and program expectations and apply for the next cohort